ISG-Siegen/assembled/README.md

 This section is very much work in progress...

 ## Unit Tests

 We use [py.test](https://docs.pytest.org/en/latest/) for unit testing.

 After installing it, while in the root directory (and in the current environment), call:

 ```bash
 python -m pytest tests/
 ```

-Currently, the test are slow because we first need to build metatasks before testing some of our code.
-Unsure how to fix this so far, perhaps need to add special constructor for tests in the future.

 # Known Issues